drj11/pypng/README.txt

 README for PyPNG
 drj@pobox.com

 PyPNG provides Python code for encoding/decoding PNG files.
+In particular png.py is a Python module written entirely in Python.

 INSTALLATION